Datremar/bookit/README.md

 ## Contribute

-If you want to contribute, please check the [issues page](https://github.com/mariogarridopt/bookit/issues).
-There you will find all the things we want to be done.
-Add your code to a branch/fork and create a Pull Request.
+If you want to contribute, please check the [CONTRIBUTING.md](CONTRIBUTING.md) page.

-If you think something should be done differently or have a new feature proposal Do not create a Pull Request regarding code that is not linked to an issue.